ShareWell Nav Logo

 What anxiety groups often cover

-• Panic, social anxiety, and feeling on edge in daily life
+• Panic attacks, social anxiety, and feeling on edge in daily life

-• How anxiety affects work, relationships, sleep, and self-trust
+• How anxiety shows up at work, in relationships, around sleep, and around big decisions

 Good fit for